NicklausTheCoder/phaser-game/README.md

 # phaser-game
-just a game dev project with phaser hs
+just a game dev project with phaser js